 Senior Tuna Fisheries Outreach Manager | MSC

-As well as his vast industry experience and knowledge of fishing and marketing operations, Mr Holden’s work in associations provides him with an understanding of regional management and he maintains an extensive Pacific network of colleagues, associates and friends.
+As well as his vast industry experience and knowledge of fishing and marketing operations, Holden’s work in associations provides him with an understanding of regional management and he maintains an extensive Pacific network of colleagues, associates, and friends.

 The Marine Stewardship Council is an independent third-party environmental standard whose objective is to safeguard seafood supplies for this and future generations.
 We seek to contribute to the health of the world’s oceans by recognizing and rewarding sustainable fishing practices, influencing the choices people make when buying seafood, and working with our partners to transform the seafood market to a sustainable basis.

 Globally, almost 1.5 million tonnes of tuna are either certified or in assessment in the MSC program.
-These fisheries harvest skipjack, yellowfin, bigeye and albacore from 10 out of the 23 global tuna stocks representing over 30% of wild caught tuna.
+These fisheries harvest skipjack, yellowfin, bigeye, and albacore from 10 out of the 23 global tuna stocks representing over 30 percent of wild-caught tuna.

 Every year the volume and number of tuna products sold with the MSC blue fish label is increasing dramatically.
 The MSC label adds value to the marketing of tuna as consumers reward the sustainability efforts of these fisheries.
 However, more needs to be done especially with management improvements at tuna RFMOs to ensure global tuna health improves and remains sustainable.

 The involvement of stakeholders from industry, scientists, fisheries managers, and NGOs is important to ensure assessments of tuna fisheries to the MSC Standard are robust and transparent.
 The MSC has made changes to improve stakeholder input during the Fisheries Certification Process.
 We have also made following fisheries on our website easier so stakeholders can stay informed of progress.